AlexNorell/website/content/post/2023-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="May 18 - Mammoth, CA" vert="8,436ft" >}}
-Another half day, but expanding our terrainto a couple of runs off the Summit with Cornice and Skyline.
+Another half day, but expanding our terrain to a couple of runs off the Summit with Cornice and Skyline.
 {{< /expandable-box >}}

 {{< expandable-box title="May 19 - Mammoth, CA" vert="14,510ft" >}}